Casio amps up battery life for its Pro Trek outdoors smartwatch

-Casio unveiled its newest version of its Pro Trek outdoors-focused smartwatch, improving the battery life, display features and outdoors apps capabilities.
+Casio unveiled the newest version of its Pro Trek outdoors-focused smartwatch, improving the battery life, display features and apps capabilities.

 Battery performance was a weak point for last year's model, so Casio created new software that it claims will allow a user to make the watch sip the battery life instead of chug it.
 Last year's watch already included a standard mode for the color display that lasts 1.5 days and a black-and-white display mode that lasts for a month.
 Added to that is a new extended mode that lets someone use the color display for up to three days.